50 Pages Posted: 17 Apr 2017 Last revised: 2 Jul 2017

 Date Written: April 14, 2017

 Technology and the economy have changed in the 25 years since Quill was decided, but are these changes enough to convince the Court to reexamine the rule?
 This Article argues that more will be needed; attention must be drawn to the analytical gaps in the cases endorsing the physical presence rule.
 These cases have failed to explain the basis for requiring any connection between a taxing state and a taxpayer under the Commerce Clause (under which the physical presence rule originates) and have reflexively blended together the substance of sales taxes and use taxes.
-Pressing the Court on these issues may be the key to convincing it to reexamine Quill and the physical presence rule.
+Through unpacking these issues, the Article exposes principles to guide the development of fundamentally sound rules for sales and use tax jurisdiction.

 Keywords: Taxation; State and Local Taxation; Quill; Use Tax Collection; Jurisdiction to Tax; Commerce Clause